 The degree sequence for Danish universities is a 3 + 2 sequence: 3 years for the undergraduate degree (which most students in the sciences or engineering follow) with 2 more years of study for a master's, resulting in a 5 year degree sequence.
-Third and fourth year classes are on par with 100 and 200 level classes at Caltech.
+Third and fourth year classes are on par with 100 level classes at Caltech.
 In all subjects, students can take courses from either the bachelor's or master's level curriculum (as long as the class is taught in English); usually first and second year classes are taught in Danish only.
 You can mix the B.A. and M.A. courses or select all of your courses from one level.
 Note again that the M.A. level (4th year) courses are fairly equivalent to Caltech senior year classes, as Danish students do three years for a B.A. and two additional years for an M.A., the second of which is spent primarily on a thesis.

-You are required to take a minimum of 36 units, but often will receive more units depending on the specific course load.
+Applicants are required to take a minimum of 30 units including the Danish Culture class but may receive more units depending on the specific course load.
 You can get option or general credit for your coursework at UCPH or DTU.
-You can get humanities credit for the Danish Language Course and the Danish Culture courses.
+You can get humanities credit for the Danish Culture courses.

-Note that your grades on the 7-point grading scale of Denmark will not transfer: http://studies.ku.dk/masters/images/danish grading scale k benhavns universitet.p df.
+Note that your grades on the 7-point grading scale of Denmark, but you will have a transcript of these grades.

+http://studies.ku.dk/masters/images/danish grading scale k benhavns universitet.pdf.
 The same scale is used at DTU.
-Your classes are taken for credit only and will show up as pass or fail and will not affect your grade point average.
+Your classes are taken for credit only and will show up as Credit or No Credit and will not affect your grade point average.
 However, Caltech does not give credit for failed courses.
+And a No Credit will be noted on the transcript for the class.